KyleGospo/docs.bazzite.gg/src/Advanced/issues_and_resolutions.md

 flatpak override --user --socket=wayland com.discordapp.DiscordCanary
 ```

 Then run **Discord Canary** instead of regular Discord when you want to share your screen.
-Alternative Discord clients such as **Vesktop** are also a possible solution, but they do violate Discord's terms of service.
-There are currently no known cases of users being banned for using client mods or alternative Discord clients, but this may change.
+Alternative Discord clients such as **Vesktop** are also a possible solution, but they do violate Discord's [terms of service](https://discord.com/terms#6).
+There are currently no known cases of users being banned for using client mods or alternative Discord clients, but this may change in the future.

-## Rog Ally joystick don't work in desktop mode
+## ASUS ROG Ally joystick doesn't work in Desktop Mode

-**Issue:** Neither of the Rog Ally's joysticks work in desktop mode, so you have to use the touchscreen or connect an external mouse.
+**Issue:** Neither of the ASUS ROG Ally's joysticks work in desktop mode, so you have to use the touchscreen or connect an external mouse.

 <h3>Resolution 1</h3>